 What Causes This Disease?

-Vestibular disease can be caused by a number of issues that a blood test and/or physical exam might help identify early on.
-According to Cornell University's College of Veterinary Medicine, here some factors that can cause this condition:
+Vestibular disease can be caused by many different issues that a blood test and/or physical exam might help identify early on in your cat.
+According to Cornell University's College of Veterinary Medicine, here some factors that can cause this condition.

 - Bacterial infections